saitamasahil/Pixel-Launcher-Extended/README.md

 - Enable hidden flags & developer options.
 > These flags can enable some subtle features & bring improvements in launcher.
 [Some of the flags usage with detailed explanation](https://sameerasw.notion.site/Pixel-Launcher-Flags-0068085015c646dda6210b02a6f719a9).
 - Push Notification Services.
-> Please note that this feature requires internet to provide you update & support related notifications.
-> We don't take any data or logs from your phone to provide you these notifications.
 - And more!!

 ### Screenshots